pa-bouly/TaskMaster/README.md

 npm run type-check
 ```

-I used some colors found on mangopay.com to be more familiar :art:
+For the main colors, I've been inspired by mangopay.com :art: